After the

 It is clear

-that the institute of military history was not going to stop after the release
+that the Institute of Military History was not going to stop after the release

 of Hattori’s book.
 There, work continued on the new Japanese history of WWII,

-known as the “Senshi Sosho” = “Military History Series” (戦史叢書).
+known as the “Senshi Sosho” = “Military History Series” = 戦史叢書.
 Work has accelerated sharply

 after most of the documents, confiscated by the USA after the war, were

-returned to Japan in the mid-sixties.
+returned to Japan in the mid-1960s.

 But